Wisconsin maintains several specialized response teams that can be requested through the Wisconsin Emergency Hotline.

 - Volunteer coordination

 Wisconsin Hazardous Materials Response System

 The statewide Wisconsin Hazardous Material Response System (WHMRS) is intended to assist communities (or regions) who have been overwhelmed by the effects of a hazardous material emergency/release by providing specialized hazardous material resources to aid the stricken communities in incident stabilization and hazard mitigation activities.
-The focus of the statewide system is to provide quick strike capability to ensure incident assessment, stabilization, and mitigation, thus reducing the threat to the public, responders, and the environment.To provide a high level of hazardous materials response capabilities to local communities, Wisconsin Emergency Management contracts and manages twenty-two Regional Hazardous Materials Response Teams.
+The focus of the statewide system is to provide quick strike capability to ensure incident assessment, stabilization, and mitigation, thus reducing the threat to the public, responders, and the environment.To provide a high level of hazardous materials response capabilities to local communities, Wisconsin Emergency Management contracts and manages twenty-one Regional Hazardous Materials Response Teams.
 The teams are divided into Task Forces: Northeast Task Force, Northwest Task Force, Southeast Task Force, and the Southwest Task Force.
 These Task Forces are then divided into Type I, Type II, and Type III teams, all with complimentary capabilities and training requirements.The WHMRS may be activated for an incident involving a hazardous materials spill, leak, explosion, injury or the potential of immediate threat to life, the environment, or property.
 The WHMRS responds to the most serious of spills and releases requiring the highest level of skin and respiratory protective gear.
 This includes all chemical, biological, or radiological emergencies.Several counties have Type 4 Hazardous Materials Response Teams.
 These county teams respond to chemical incidents which exceed the capabilities of local fire departments but do not require the specialized training or equipment of WHMRS teams.
 County teams may also provide assistance to surrounding counties.

 Wisconsin’s Urban Search and Rescue Task Force